VILLASframework/node/README.md

 ## Documentation

-The docuementation for this software is available at [documentation/Mainpage](documentation/Mainpage.md) Use Doxygen to build the documentation by calling `doxygen` in this dir.
+The docuementation for this software is available at [documentation/Mainpage](documentation/Mainpage.md).

-If you are at the EONERC, you can use the prebuild documentation at: https://134.130.169.2/doc/s2ss/
+Inside the EONERC network, you can access the prebuild documentation at: https://134.130.169.2/doc/s2ss/.
+Alternatively, you can build the documentation yourself by calling `doxygen` in this directory.

 ## Contact